It (miniseries): Plot

-During a heavy rainstorm in Derry, Maine in the spring of 1960, George Denbrough plays in the streets with a paper sailboat made by his stuttering older brother, Bill.
-It goes down a storm drain, where Georgie encounters Pennywise the Dancing Clown.
+During a heavy rainstorm in Derry, Maine, in the spring of 1960, George Denbrough plays in the streets with a paper sailboat made by his stuttering older brother, Bill.
+It falls into a storm drain, where Georgie encounters Pennywise the Dancing Clown.
 Pennywise entices Georgie to reach in to retrieve his boat, only to tear his arm off and leave him to bleed to death.
-A few months later, Bill and asthmatic Eddie Kaspbrak befriend the chubby new kid Ben Hanscom.
-They are later joined by Beverly Marsh, who lives with her abusive father, and she and Ben are introduced to Bill and Eddie's other friends: the comical Richie Tozier and skeptical, Jewish Boy Scout Stan Uris.
+A few months later, Bill and his asthmatic peer Eddie Kaspbrak befriend the chubby new kid Ben Hanscom.
+The trio are later joined by Beverly Marsh, who lives with her abusive father, and she and Ben are introduced to Bill and Eddie's other friends: the comical Richie Tozier and skeptical, Jewish Boy Scout Stan Uris.

-Ben develops feelings for Beverly, and sends her an anonymous poem, but she has feelings for Bill.
+Ben develops feelings for Beverly, and sends her an anonymous poem, but she assumes the poem is from Bill and develops feelings for him.
 At school, by the creek, and around town, they are all bullied by Henry Bowers and his greaser gang.
-The children all have grotesque, frightening encounters with Pennywise.
+The kids all have grotesque, frightening encounters with Pennywise.
 In July, the group is joined by Mike Hanlon, an African-American boy, as Bowers' gang chases him.
-The children, now dubbing themselves the "Losers Club", fend off the Bowers gang with rocks.
-While looking through Mike's History of Derry school project scrapbook, the Losers realize that Pennywise, whom they refer to as "It", is not a human being but an ancient creature that awakens roughly every thirty years to hunt and feed.
+The kids, now dubbing themselves the "Losers Club", fend off the Bowers Gang with rocks.
+While looking through Mike's History of Derry school project scrapbook, the Losers soon realize that Pennywise, whom they refer to as "It", is not a human, but an ancient creature that awakens roughly every thirty years to hunt and feed.

 Realizing that It killed Georgie, Bill leads the Losers into Derry's sewers to kill the creature.
-Stan becomes separated from the group and is ambushed by Bowers and Belch Huggins.
-Belch is killed by It, and Henry is left traumatized, his hair shocked white.
-Stan regroups with the Losers in a large sewer drainage chamber.
+Stan becomes separated from the group and is attacked by Bowers and Belch Huggins.
+Belch is killed by It who has also already killed Victor Criss, and Henry is left traumatized, his hair shocked white.
+Stan regroups with the Losers in a large sewer chamber.
 The chamber fills with fog as the seven join hands to form a circle, their united strength, but the circle is broken when Stan is grabbed by It.
 The Losers take advantage of It's ability to access and use their imaginations against It.
-Eddie imagines his inhaler is full of battery acid, injuring half of the clown's face, then Beverly slingshots silver earrings at It, which seems to 'break' Pennywise's head open, his light force seeping out.
-Wounded, It flees down a drain, where the kids hear moaning, and conclude It is dead.
+Eddie imagines his inhaler is full of battery acid, injuring half of the clown's face, then Beverly slingshots silver earrings at It, which 'breaks' Pennywise's head open, his light force seeping out.
+Wounded, It flees down a drain, where the children hear groaning, and conclude It is dead.
 The group exits the sewers, but vows to return should It ever return.
-Bowers, now insane or possessed from It’s deadlights, confesses to the child killings and is institutionalized.
+Bowers, now insane or possessed from It's deadlights, confesses to the child killings and is institutionalized.